yikuansun/drss/README.md

 __*Note: still in beta, state selectors are known to be imperfect.*__

 ### Props
-You can pass variables into the `props` parameter by using `RSS.setProps`:
+You can pass variables into the `props` argument by using `RSS.setProps`:
 ```js
 RSS.setProps({
     evenBG: "black",